Analyzing Kontoor Brands (NYSE:KTB) and Cenntro Electric Group (NASDAQ:CENN)

 |3.00

-Kontoor Brands presently has a consensus price target of $72.25, suggesting a potential upside of 70.28%.
-Given Kontoor Brands’ higher probable upside, equities research analysts clearly believe Kontoor Brands is more favorable than Cenntro Electric Group.
+Kontoor Brands has a consensus price target of $72.25, indicating a potential upside of 78.13%.
+Given Kontoor Brands’ higher probable upside, analysts clearly believe Kontoor Brands is more favorable than Cenntro Electric Group.

+Cenntro Electric Group has a beta of 0.99, indicating that its share price is 1% less volatile than the S&P 500.
+Comparatively, Kontoor Brands has a beta of 1.15, indicating that its share price is 15% more volatile than the S&P 500.

 Summary